thealphadollar/Nephos/docs/Adding-Jobs,-Channels-and-Share-Entities.md

 For batch operations to be performed, sample files are provided in the `config` subdirectory of Nephos directory.
 These should be duplicated, modified and then fed as the data file when asked for, by the CLI.
 ***
 ## Adding Jobs
+**It must be kept in mind that Jobs can only be added for existing channels!**
 ### Adding Multiple Jobs
 Multiple jobs can be added using the `add_jobs.yaml` file as an example.
 Follow the below steps in the Nephos CLI.
 - `load batch jobs`